Hot, Photoionized X-ray Gas in Two Luminous Type 2 Quasars: Chandra-HST Evidence for a Wind-Driven Sequence: Summary and Conclusions

 \item[~~3]\textbf{The inferred hot-gas reservoirs are massive.} Within $r=1''$ apertures (2~kpc for FIRST~J120041 and 1.6~kpc for 2MASX~J130038), we estimate $M_{\rm x-ray}\sim4.1\times10^{8}~M_{\odot}$ and $M_{\rm x-ray}\sim~1.8\times10^{8}~M_{\odot}$, respectively, based on photoionization modeling (Table~\ref{tab:x-ray_masses}).
 Relative to the outflowing [O~III] gas \citep{trindade_falcao_hubble_2021-1}, the X-ray phase is roughly 4~times more massive (volume-normalized) in FIRST~J120041 and $\sim$16~times more massive in 2MASX~J130038.
 These results indicate that the hot, photoionized phase can dominate both the mass and energy budgets of the ionized ISM on kiloparsec scales.

-\item[~~4]\textbf{2MASX~J130038 shows evidence for a nuclear hot wind.} An emission feature at $E_{\rm rest}=7.14^{+0.06}_{-0.06}$~keV is consistent with blueshifted Fe~XXVI Ly$\alpha$ ($v\sim7600$~km~s$^{-1}$), suggesting a highly-ionized component near the nucleus.
-This emission may trace a nascent hot wind beginning to emerge within the inner few hundred parsecs (Section~\ref{sec:ufo_emission}).
+\item[~~4]\textbf{2MASX~J130038 shows a marginal evidence high-energy emission feature consistent with a nuclear hot wind.} An emission feature at $E_{\rm rest}=7.14^{+0.06}_{-0.06}$~keV improves the spectral fit by $\Delta$Cstat~=~10 for two additional free parameters, corresponding to a $\sim$2.7$\sigma$ detection.
+If interpreted as blueshifted Fe~XXVI Ly$\alpha$ ($v\sim7600$~km~s$^{-1}$), this feature would be consistent with highly ionized gas in the immediate nuclear region.
+Given its modest statistical significance, we regard this feature as suggestive rather than conclusive evidence for a nascent hot wind (Section~\ref{sec:ufo_emission}).

 \item[~~5]\textbf{A continuous evolutionary sequence may connect the two quasars and the broader QSO2 population.} Integrating the X-ray and optical morphologies, kinematics, and gas masses, we propose that luminous type~2 quasars evolve along a continuum sequence regulated by the gradual clearing of circumnuclear material by AGN radiation and winds (Section~\ref{sec:evolution}; Figure~\ref{fig:comparison}).
-In this framework, 2MASX~J130038 corresponds to an earlier phase where a weakly coupled, emerging X-ray wind begins to interact with the ISM (analogous to a “blow-out” configuration), while FIRST~J120041 represents a relatively more developed stage where the hot wind actively entrains and drives the [O~III] gas (an “early post-blow-out” configuration).
-More compact, enshrouded systems such as 2MASX~J11001238 or 2MASX~J17135038 may represent the most buried, confined phase of this sequence, “pre-blow-out”, whereas sources like Mrk~34 illustrate the opposite extreme, a “late post-blow-out” characterized by powerful, large-scale outflows and efficient AGN-ISM coupling (Table~\ref{tab:evol_sequence}). \end{description}
+In this framework, 2MASX~J130038 corresponds to an earlier phase where a weakly coupled, emerging X-ray wind begins to interact with the ISM (analogous to a “blowout” configuration), while FIRST~J120041 represents a relatively more developed stage where the hot wind actively entrains and drives the [O~III] gas (an “early post-blowout” configuration).
+More compact, enshrouded systems such as 2MASX~J11001238 or 2MASX~J17135038 may represent the most buried, confined phase of this sequence, “pre-blowout”, whereas sources like Mrk~34 illustrate the opposite extreme, a “late post-blowout” characterized by powerful, large-scale outflows and efficient AGN-ISM coupling (Table~\ref{tab:evol_sequence}). \end{description}

 Taken together, these results support a scenario in which hot, photoionized X-ray winds may act as the primary drivers of large-scale ionized outflows in luminous type~2 quasars.
 Where soft X-rays and [O~III] emission are morphologically and kinematically correlated (as in FIRST~J120041), the winds may be dynamically coupled to the host ISM; where the correlation is weak (as in 2MASX~J130038), the wind remains confined and has yet to fully disrupt the circumnuclear gas.